zionandzion/timber_starter_theme/README.md

 - Bootstrap
   - All bootstrap css and javascript is included
 - jQuery
-  - This is __not__ used in our files, but is automatically included in bower when downloading bootstrpa ecause it is a bootstrap dependency.
+  - This is __not__ used in our files, but is automatically included in bower when downloading bootstrap because it is a bootstrap dependency.
 Ignore this one.
 I load jQuery through the cdn via the functions.php file.
 - Conditionizr
   - Gives you class names for various user agents/browsers.
 It is configured in the scripts.js file
 - Modernizr